Pleased to Meet You (James album): Release

 Throughout July and September, the band performed at the T in the Park, Guildford Live, City in the Park, Witnness, Benicàssim, and Annual Youth Music festivals, across the UK, Spain and Portugal.
 On 6 September, the band announced their departure from Mercury after completing their six-album contract, though they planned to release a compilation and reissue their back catalogue in the future through the label.
 Following this, they played the Electron Festival in Greece at the end of the month.
 On 29 October, Booth announced he would be leaving the band after their current tour engagements, with the band aiming to continue recording.
 At the end of November, the band played a few shows in Spain and Portugal, leading up to a UK tour in December.
 Ben Folds was initially scheduled to support the band for their UK stint, but was replaced by Turin Brakes.
 Coinciding with this, the B-side compilation B-Sides Ultra was released on 3 December.
 On 24 December, a remix of "Fine", done by Hunter, was available from the band's website.
-The final show of their December tour was filmed, and later released as the live/video album Getting Away with It...Live in June 2002.
+The Manchester date of their December tour was filmed and later released as the live/video album Getting Away with It...Live in June 2002.

 "English Beefcake" and "Getting Away with It (All Messed Up)" were included on the band's third compilation album The Collection (2004).
 "Getting Away with It (All Messed Up)" was included on the band's fourth compilation album Fresh as a Daisy – The Singles (2007).
 "Scratchcard" and "I Thought You Were", outtakes from the album's sessions, were included on the career-spanning box set The Gathering Sound (2012), alongside the music video for "Getting Away with It (All Messed Up)".
 Pleased to Meet You was pressed on vinyl for the first time in 2017.